bhupiister/DIY-Thermostat/README.md

 ![image](https://github.com/user-attachments/assets/4225c642-3512-4e4a-81da-58b5c69642f9)

 ***YAML files, if uploaded on this repo are work in progress.
 I will notify of stable release after testing.***

+To Do
+1)  Support various algorithms to control heat/cooling
+2)  Support 2 Stage heating logic with customizable options.
+(Right now HVAC should be programmed to take care of it).